-I am Lecturer in the Department of Mathematics at Imperial College London.
-Prior to this, I was a Chapman Fellow in Mathematics at Imperial and I obtained my PhD from the University of Oxford under the supervision of Prof. Terry Lyons.
+I am a Lecturer (Assistant Professor) in Mathematics and Machine Learning jointly appointed by the Department of Mathematics at Imperial College and the AI initiative Imperial-X. Prior to this, I was a Chapman Fellow in Mathematics at Imperial College and I obtained my PhD from the University of Oxford under the supervision of Prof. Terry Lyons.

 My research interests are in the areas of rough analysis, signal processing, kernel methods for sequential data, and neural differential equations.
 In particular, I'm interested in developing mathematical techniques and numerical algorithms for sequence modelling.
 Next is a list of selected publications.